tonypony220/starknet-devnet/README.md

 A Flask wrapper of Starknet state.
 Similar in purpose to Ganache.

-Aims to mimic Starknet's Alpha testnet, but with simplified functionality.
+Aims to mimic StarkNet's Alpha testnet, but with simplified functionality.

 ## 🌐 Docs